jbrew/robot-karaoke-player/README.md

 url: string
 ```

-All remaining lines of the file represent lines of lyrics:
+Each remaining line of the file represents a line of lyrics:
 ```
 originalText: string, The lyrics of the original song.
 originalTokens: Token[], Text with same number of syllables as the original text.